To access your discounts, you must first navigate to the Settings & Configuration Block and then select the Discounts Block.

-The percentage off configuration will allow the dispensary to set a percentage that will be taken off of the order when applied.
+The percentage off configuration will allow you to set a percentage that will be taken off of the order when applied.
 For example, a discount could have a percentage amount type as 10% and when applied, 10% would be taken off the subtotal.

 Dollar Amount Off

-This allows the dispensary to specify a set dollar amount that will be deducted when the discount is applied.
+This allows you to specify a set dollar amount that will be deducted when the discount is applied.
 An example of this would be $5 off.
 When applied, $5 would be deducted from the subtotal.

 What are the different discount conditions?

-These conditions (or configurations) allow the dispensary to specify when and how a discount can be used.
+These conditions (or configurations) allow you to specify when and how a discount can be used.
 This provides flexibility in creating discounts that may require additional conditions before they can be used, as opposed to having discounts that can be applied all the time.

 When a discount is applied to an order (MyBlackbird) or a cart (BlackbirdGo) that has conditions specified, the consumer will only be blocked from submitting the order if the discount conditions are not met.
 This means that they will still be able to browse and add items even if the conditions of the discount are not met, but will be instructed as to why they cannot place the order if the conditions are still not met at the time the order is completed.
 None of the conditions are required, but optional to enhance the functionality if desired.
 The conditions that are supported are detailed below:

-Minimum Subtotal - This configuration allows dispensaries creating discounts to specify that a certain subtotal must be met for an order before they are eligible for the discount.
+Minimum Subtotal - This configuration allows you to specify that a certain subtotal must be met for an order before the order is eligible for the discount.

 Example: Spend $200, get $20 off, where the customer is incentivized to spend a certain amount of money in order to receive the discount.